 Cookies and Google Analytics

 Cookies are small text files which are placed on your computer or mobile device when you visit a web site.
 This information is used by Google Analytics to track visitor use of our web site and to compile statistical reports on web site activity, such as what countries our visitors are browsing from, and which pages are the most popular.
 The data gathered is anonymous and cannot be used to identify individual users.
+This site also uses Facebook pixel.

 Web site logs